Welcome to the City of Shawnee Oklahoma Online City Hall. If you are a City of Shawnee Citizen, be sure to visit the Citizens

 City Report Youtube Include - Displays most recent City Report

-Local Law Enforcement Cooperate for Safety Corridors THIS NEWS ITEM EXPIRED 9/1/2012 AND IS NOT LONGER ACTIVE!
+Local Law Enforcement Cooperate for Safety Corridors THIS NEWS ITEM EXPIRED 9/1/2012 AND IS NO LONGER ACTIVE AND MAY NOT REFLECT CURRENT INFORMATION!
+THIS INFORMATION IS FOR ARCHIVAL PURPOSES ONLY!

 Highway safety and construction officials, along with law enforcement officers, have announced the first of three highway safety corridor projects across the state.